 An irrevocable trust is a separate legal entity, which is not a natural person.
 A revocable trust, on the other hand, is not a separate entity from the grantor.
-Grantors may use revocable trust assets to fund their qualified investments.
-Tax credits will be issued to investors in their capacities as natural persons.
+Investors should seek certification in their names, but may their use revocable trust assets to fund their qualified investments.
+Tax credits will be issued to the investor in their name.

 Generally, yes.
 The wage minimums do not apply to business' executives, officers, board members, or any employees who own, control, or hold power to vote 20 percent or more of the business' outstanding securities.
 Nor do they apply to employees of other businesses that make up the unitary group.
 Interns have a different wage minimum.
 They need to be paid at least 175 percent of the federal minimum wage, which is $12.69 per hour.

 Intern means a student of an accredited institution of higher education, or a former student who has graduated in the past six months from an accredited institution of higher education, who is employed by a qualified small business in a nonpermanent position for a duration of nine months or less that provides training and experience in the primary business activity of the business.

 A minority-owned business is one which is (a) at least 51 percent owned by one or more minority group members, or, in the case of any publicly-owned business, at least 51 percent of the stock of which is owned by one or more minority group members, and (b) whose management and daily business operations are controlled by one or more minority group members.
 Minority group members are United States citizens who are Asian, Black, Hispanic, Pacific Islander, or Native American.